wirt-ee/wirt-ee.github.io/docs/profile/index.md

 We politely refuse when a conflict of interest or massive academic infrastructure suits you better.

 ## Requests
-info@wirt.ee in English or Estonian.
+<a href="mailto:info@wirt.ee">info@wirt.ee</a> in English or Estonian.
 This page language reflects the default server LOCALE.
 It's hard to invent terminology or quote everything.

 ## Pricing
 Same as academia officials, usually reviewed yearly.